 I don't know if there is an autobiography in him, but I for one would like to read it.
 His story through the interviews I've read is very inspirational.
 Even though I don't have MS, (Cir does), I have gained much just by reading his responses to the questions.

 Here are a few more links you may enjoy.
-Find out more about Mr. White by clicking the links below.
+Find out more about Mr. White by watching the video and clicking the links below.
 (Links will open in a new window.)

 Buy Me a Coffee at ko-fi.com